wp-plugins/car-demon/readme.txt

 2. Here's a glance of what you can do with Car Demon and some of it's extensions.
 The site you see here is using the Car Demon Theme and the Car Demon Front Page PlugIn, both are available on our website; www.CarDemons.com

 == Changelog ==
+1.0.2 - Cleaned up vehicle edit page and removed redundant items.
+		Tried to make it easier to manage the options on each vehicle.
+		Moved vehicle price fields in with other vehicle options.
+		Changed function used to retrieve main thumbnail image on single vehicle page.
+		Sanitized additional data input on admin side to prevent rogue editor from causing potential issues.

+1.0.1 - Fixed jQuery conflict on single cars theme page

 1.0.0 - Initial Public Release

 == Upgrade Notice ==